Recipe - Peanut Butter Turmeric Energy Balls

 Verdant Kitchen® Products in this recipe, click for more information:

-We all enjoy a glass or wine or a delicious cocktail but spare a thought for your liver health and make sure your diet is full of liver healthy natural anti oxidants.
+We all enjoy a glass of wine or a delicious cocktail, but spare a thought for your liver health and make sure your diet is full of liver healthy natural antioxidants.
 When we overdo it we turn to our liver to help us clean up after the party.
 A simple breakfast of oats and ginger can make a world of difference.
 See video at the end of this blog and click here for the recipe.

 Oxidants and Free Radicals

 We hear a lot about "free radicals," but what are they?

 A wide range of chemicals can cause a series of reaction in our bodies promoted by oxygen.
 The result in electrical charged elements called free radicals that can damage of bodies cells, DNA.
 This damage in turn leads to inflammation, cancer and other diseases.
 Stress, alcohol and smoking are major causes of what is known as oxidative stress.